Skip to main content

 Malawi

-MSF in Malawi in 2023 In Malawi, Médecins Sans Frontières (MSF) runs a project to improve preventive and curative care for cervical cancer.
-The country has the highest death rate for the disease in the world*.
+MSF in Malawi in 2024 In Malawi, Médecins Sans Frontières (MSF) runs a project to improve preventive and curative care for cervical cancer.
+The country has one of the highest death rates for the disease in the world.[1]

-In Malawi’s second-largest city, Blantyre, and the surrounding district, we have worked closely with the Malawian health authorities to implement a comprehensive programme that comprises prevention, screening, diagnosis and treatment, as well as palliative care, for cervical cancer.
-The disease accounts for 40 per cent of all cancers among women in Malawi and kills over 2,000 each year.
+In Malawi’s second-largest city, Blantyre, and the surrounding district, we have worked closely with the health authorities to implement a comprehensive programme that comprises prevention, screening, diagnosis, and treatment, as well as palliative care, for cervical cancer.
+The disease accounts for almost 40 per cent of all cancers among women in Malawi, and kills over 2,000 each year.[2]

-Based in Queen Elizabeth Central hospital in Blantyre, our services include human papillomavirus vaccinations, outpatient treatment for pre-cancerous and cancerous lesions, surgery, chemotherapy, and home-based palliative care for patients in the advanced stages of the disease.
-Patient-centred activities, such as mental health support and education sessions, are also part of our programme.
-In addition, MSF refers some patients to Kenya for radiotherapy, as this treatment is not yet available in Malawi.
+Based in Queen Elizabeth Central hospital in Blantyre, our services include outpatient treatment for pre-cancerous and cancerous lesions, surgery, chemotherapy, and home-based palliative care for patients in the advanced stages of the disease.
+Patient-centred activities, such as mental health support, education sessions, physiotherapy, and social support, are also part of our programme.

-The cervical cancer screening units are integrated in 10 health centres in Blantyre and Chiradzulu districts.
-A mobile screening team also works in Chiradzulu.
+Cervical cancer screening units are integrated into 10 Ministry of Health health centres in Blantyre and Chiradzulu districts, and a mobile screening team also works in Chiradzulu.

 Malawi